This article covers:

-Analyzing the feedback and data collected from target users and active customers is the first step in the grooming process.
+Analyzing the feedback and data collected from target users and active customers is the first step in grooming.

-This data can either be quantitative, qualitative, or preferably, a combination of both.
+This data can either be quantitative, qualitative, or both.

-Data points to consider include user feedback, customer interviews and surveys, product usage data from analytics tools like Google Analytics.
+Data points include user feedback, customer interviews and surveys, and product usage data from analytics tools like Google Analytics.

-Analyzing quantitative information in order for you to be able create a list of stories that need prioritized review is crucial.
+Analyzing quantitative information for you to create a list of stories that need prioritized review is crucial.

 In other words, what are your most important features?
 What concepts should have more design attention?
-Which ideas do customers seem excited about?
-In this step it’s critical that team members share their expertise with one another so as not to overwhelm any one person with too many tasks at once.
+Which ideas do customers seem more interested in?

-Aligning your team is crucial to every aspect of the product development process, but specifically critical in the backlog grooming process.
+Aligning your team is crucial to every aspect of the product development process but critical in the backlog grooming process.

-Starting with a quick check-in literally comes down to asking how everyone is doing and feeling today.
+Starting with a quick check-in comes down to asking how everyone is doing and feeling today.

-This is done before the meeting begins, but remembering that your team is comprised of people and making sure the people’s emotional needs are met will lead to a more productive team overall.
+You implement this step before the meeting begins.
+But remember that your team is comprised of people, and make sure you meet people’s emotional needs.
+It results in a more productive team overall.

-Start by sharing the screen of where your backlog is located, whether it’s stored on a product management tool, or a spreadsheet, have it visible to your team.
+Start by sharing the screen regarding your backlog location.
+Make it accessible to your team, whether the backlog is on a product management application or a spreadsheet.

-Ideally, the presenter (the Product manager or product owner) has prepared the tasks that they want to discuss in regards to the epics and user stories visible.
+Ideally, the presenter (the Product manager or product owner) has prepared the tasks they want to discuss regarding the visible epics and user stories.

-This is where the product owner will be sharing details of what needs to happen in regards to each epic and user story.
-They may have already shared these with team members ahead of time, so they can prepare questions for discussion among everyone present at this meeting.
+In this step, the product owner will share what needs to happen regarding each epic and user story.
+They may have already shared these with team members ahead of time.
+Hence they can prepare questions for discussion among everyone present at this meeting.

 The idea here isn’t just to talk about features – it’s also a way to keep stakeholder expectations realistic.
-It’s important that anyone who has input into the backlog knows how much work is involved in shipping those items on schedule and when you anticipate completing them by (month/quarter).
+Anyone who has input into the backlog must know how much work is involved in shipping the items on time.
+Also, when do you anticipate completing them by (month/quarter).

 You can read them out loud or highlight the important points.

-It’s not recommended to do this for every story, as it can be pretty time consuming, but the purpose, at the end of the day, is to generate feedback from the team.
+You must not do this for every story.
+It can be pretty time-consuming, but the purpose is to generate feedback from the team.

-If there is an engineer and there happens to be a lot of tech dependent stories, their role will be taking notes and adjusting the tickets accordingly.
+If there is an engineer and there are many tech-dependent stories, their role will be to take notes and adjust the tickets accordingly.

-They will also be providing feedback on the different aspects of the story and helping prioritize it.
+They will also provide feedback on the different aspects of the story and help prioritize it.

 If there is no engineer in the meeting, someone else from your team can take notes on their behalf.

-Remember that this is a product owner’s role to gather feedback for development teams and help them ask questions about prioritization so they don’t have to do all of the research themselves.
+Remember that this is a product owner’s role in gathering feedback for development teams and helping them ask questions about prioritization.
+So they don’t have to do all of the research themselves.

-The next step is deciding which user stories are ready to move into sprint planning or demoing at an upcoming stakeholder review meeting?
-It’s important not to spend too much time dwelling over any one story as you need other people’s input as well!
-You should be reviewing each ticket within 15 minutes max, though if the necessary break up larger stories accordingly.
+Next is deciding which user stories are ready to move into sprint planning or demoing at an upcoming stakeholder review meeting?
+It’s important not to spend too much time dwelling over any story as you need other people’s input.

-The average time should be sitting at about five minutes, and anything longer is indicative that more clarification and preparation is needed, especially if it runs over the allotted time significantly.
+The average time should be sitting at about five minutes.
+Anything longer indicates more clarification and preparation are needed, especially if it runs significantly over the allotted time.

-In some cases, it’s healthy to have longer discussions because it can relate to other topics, and more often than not, spawn more user stories.
+In some cases, it’s healthy to have more extended discussions because it can relate to other topics and spawn more user stories.

-Even if the user stories need extra preparation, the follow up tasks need to be created with definitive action items for your team.
+Even if the user stories need extra preparation, you need to focus on the follow-up tasks with definitive action items for your team.

 Take some time after each backlog grooming session for reflection on how it went.

-You might want to go over any meeting minutes from people who were not able to put their feedback into the initial discussions, as well as take note of anything else that was discussed.
+You might want to go over any meeting minutes from people who could not put their feedback into the initial discussions.
+Take note of any other talks along.

 Sometimes, the most valuable iterations of the product are born out of these grooming sessions.

-We recommend potentially even going even a step further and recording the sessions and watching them back (as time permits) to make sure nothing was missed.
+We recommend potentially going even a step further and recording the sessions and watching them back (as time permits).
+You do this to make sure you miss nothing.

 The Necessity of a Product Backlog Management Tool

-Backlog grooming is an important task for any team that wants to improve their product.
+Backlog grooming is an essential task for any team that wants to improve its products.

-The first thing you should know about backlog grooming is, it’s not just a one-time project; this process needs to be completed on a regular basis in order for your backlog of tasks and bugs to stay manageable.
+The first thing you should know about backlog grooming is that it’s not just a one-time project.
+You need to complete grooming regularly for your backlog of tasks and bugs to stay manageable.